 In accordance with ASC 842, Leases, the Company determines whether an arrangement contains a lease at inception.
 A lease is a contract that provides the right to control an identified asset for a period of time in exchange for consideration.
 For identified leases, the Company determines whether it should be classified as an operating or finance lease.
 Operating leases are recorded in the balance sheet as: right-of-use asset ("ROU asset") and operating lease liability.
 An ROU asset represents the Company's right to use an underlying asset for the lease term and an operating lease liability represents the Company's obligation to make lease payments arising from the lease.
 ROU assets and operating lease liabilities are recognized at the commencement date of the lease and measured based on the present value of lease payments over the lease term.
-The ROU asset is includes deferred rent liabilities.
+The ROU asset also includes deferred rent liabilities.
 The Company's lease arrangements generally do not provide an implicit interest rate.
-As a result, in such situations the Company includes options to extend or terminate the lease when it is reasonably certain that it will exercise that option in the measurement of its ROU asset and operating lease liability.
+As a result, in such situations the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
+The Company includes options to extend or terminate the lease when it is reasonably certain that it will exercise that option in the measurement of its ROU asset and operating lease liability.
 Lease expense for the operating lease is recognized on a straight-line basis over the lease term.
 The Company has a lease agreement with lease and non-lease components, which are accounted for as a single lease component.